My Goodness Kitchen

 • They are adaptable.
 If you don't have almond butter you can swap it for peanut butter or even tahini for a nut-free version.

-While the ingredients are whole, bliss balls can be high in fat and natural sugars.
+While these bliss balls taste like vanilla cookie dough, they are designed to utilise whole ingredients for energy.
+While the ingredients are whole, energy balls can be high in fat and natural sugars.
+Enjoy in moderation.

 Labelled bowls of ingredients.